vaughankraska/timeseries_analysis/final_document.md

 ![](plots/ccf_ytilde_prcp.png){width=.95}
 ![](plots/ccf_ytilde_365.png){width=.95}
 The above graphs showed promising results.
-We see that the zero and one lagged correlations were significant as well as some significant but decaying positive lag.
+We see that the zero and one lagged correlations were significant as well as some significant - but decaying - positive lags.
 However, there is also significant correlations on the negative end of the 365 lag window graph.
-When working with this series, there always seemed to be a tradeoff between eliminating the annual seasonality at the cost of introducing autocorrelation at the end of the period (or in this case, cross correlation at the beginning and end of the 365 cross-correlation).
+When working with these series, there always seemed to be a tradeoff between eliminating the annual seasonality at the cost of introducing autocorrelation at the end of the period (or in this case, cross correlation at the beginning and end of the 365 cross-correlation).

 The intermediate regression was estimated as: